andreyolv/andreyolv/README.md

 * :heavy_check_mark: Create a complete guideline for Data Science projects.

-* :ok: Create one new project per week (from october to december).

-* :x: Become a Kaggle Expert.

 ## Best Data Science Projects:
 Here are my list of personal and original projects:
 * [**Email Webscraping with Automatic IP Proxy Switching**]()